Sookmyung Women's University

-Sookmyung Women’s University (Korean: 숙명여자대학교) is a private university in Yongsan-gu, Seoul, South Korea.
+Sookmyung Women's University (Korean: 숙명여자대학교) is a private women's research university in Yongsan-gu, Seoul, South Korea.
 Founded in 1906, Sookmyung is Korea’s first royal private educational institution for women.
+Sookmyung is one of the world's largest female educational institutes.
 The university's name is derived from the Hanja characters of sook and Myung, which mean "elegant" and "bright" respectively.
-With its more than a century-long legacy and history, Sookmyung is renowned as one of the best women's universities nationwide.
-According to JoongAng Daily's 2018 university rankings, it has been ranked as the second-best women's university in Korea and is ranked nr.
-20 on South Korea's list of best universities.